 The Mayor/Management can change your normal schedule or require overtime during an emergency.
 Your supervisor or DSW manager will determine your work hours and manage an equitable schedule during long-term disasters.
 Although there is no limit to the number of days a DSW can be assigned to an emergency, Los Angeles City Council and the Mayor monitor declarations of emergency closely and will close the incident as soon as possible.

-If I am a worker with a disability, would there need to be an accessibility review of my (potential) worksite and roles/responsibilities before I can be assigned to disaster duties?
+If I have a disability, will there be an accessibility review of my (potential) worksite and responsibilities before I am assigned?

 All accommodation is made for personnel with disabilities or others with access and functional needs, keeping safety in mind when assigning duties deemed to be within their “normal scope of work”.
 It is the determination of the City as to what an employee can or cannot do.